Approximation Algorithms for Maximin Fair Division: Introduction

+Since the problem of (exactly) computing the maximin share is {\rm NP}-hard,\footnote{The problem is computationally hard even for additive valuations and two agents, since the Partition problem reduces to it.} our algorithm works with estimates---$\tau_i$ for agent $i$---of the maximin shares.
+Each estimate $\tau_i$ is initialized to be greater than the corresponding maximin share and we reduce these estimates iteratively--the properties of our method ensure that we never make them significantly smaller than the maximin shares.

+In our algorithm we first perform a preprocessing step wherein high-valued goods are assigned as singleton bundles.
+In particular, if for an agent $i$ there exists an unallocated good of value at least $\frac{1}{3} \left( 1 - \frac{1}{e} \right) \tau_i \approx 0.21 \tau_i$, then we allocate the good to the agent and remove $i$ (and the now assigned good) from consideration.
+The leftover (low-valued) goods are partitioned among the remaining agents (who have not received a good yet) in a round-robin manner.
+Here, in each round, the participating agents greedily select an unallocated good one after the other, i.e., in each round, every agent $i$ is assigned a good (from the set of unallocated goods) that leads to the maximum possible increase in $i$'s valuation.

+Note that the stated fairness guarantee holds directly for agents that receive a high-valued good.
+In addition, recall that, under submodular valuations, a uniformly random allocation is $(1 - 1/e)$-maximin fair, in expectation; specifically, if $G^0$ denotes the set of goods that remain unallocated after the preprocessing step and, for agent $i$, $E^0$ is the expected value of a random subset (sampled as mentioned above) of $G^0$, then $E^0$ is at least $(1-1/e)$ times $i$'s maximin share.
+Given this bound, we analyze the valuation of the bundles assigned to the agents (by the round-robin method) in terms of this expected value.

+Write $G^r$ to denote the set of goods that remain unallocated after the $r$th round of the round-robin phase and $E^r$ be the expected marginal value of a random subset of $G^r$.
+At a high level, we show that, in each round $r$ and for every agent $i$, the marginal gain experienced by $i$ (as a result of greedily selecting a good) is somewhat comparable to $E^r - E^{r+1}$.
+Since, for each agent $i$, the sum of the marginal gains (across all the rounds) is equal to the value of the bundle finally assigned to $i$, employing a telescoping sum over $E^r - E^{r+1}$ (and balancing out the parameters) we get that the round-robin algorithm allocates to each agent a bundle of value at least $\frac{1}{3} E^0$, i.e., a bundle of value at least $\frac{1}{3} \left(1 - \frac{1}{e} \right) \approx 0.21$ times her maximin share.

+\begin{remark} Since additive functions are also submodular, the result developed for submodular valuations also applies to the additive case.
+However, for the additive setting we get a stronger approximation guarantee.
+It is also relevant to note that our algorithms---and their analysis---for these two valuations classes are quite distinct. \end{remark}

-We also show that a $4/3$-approximate maximin fair allocation can be efficiently computed when agents have additive valuations for chores (i.e., negatively valued goods).
-This improves upon the previously best known $2$-approximation of Aziz et al.~\cite{aziz-chores}; see Appendix~\ref{proof:chores}.\footnote{In the case of chores the approximation factor is greater than or equal to one.}
+{\bf Chores (negatively valued goods):} We also show that a $4/3$-approximate maximin fair allocation can be efficiently computed when agents have additive valuations for \emph{chores} (i.e., negatively valued goods).
+This improves upon the previously best-known $2$-approximation of Aziz et al.~\cite{aziz-chores}; see Appendix~\ref{proof:chores}.\footnote{In the case of chores the approximation factor is greater than or equal to one.}

+Our algorithm for fair division of chores is very similar to the above-mentioned algorithm for (positively valued) goods.
+As in the goods case, the algorithm for chores has two parts.
+The first part uses the reduction of Bouveret and Lema\^{i}tre~\cite{bouveret-basic} to obtain ordered instances wherein agents value chores in the same order.
+The second part is analogous to the goods setting as well.
+In particular, it employs an envy-graph algorithm with the only difference that chores are allocated to sink nodes in the envy graph.